 - Lack of exercise

-Studies are showing that there is a high prevalence of Fibromyalgia-associated symptoms in patients with hypothalamic/pituitary disorders.
+Studies show that there is a high prevalence of Fibro symptoms in patients with hypothalamic and pituitary disorders.
 Research also indicates that patients who have mitochondrial myopathy present with Fibromyalgia symptoms.

 Think of Fibromyalgia as an “energy crisis” disorder.
 Low energy production at the cellular level leads to decreased energy reaching the muscle tissues.
 For example, think of someone who has Writer’s Cramp.
-The muscles in the fingers seize up and hurt to the point that they are unusable, yet if you straighten them out quickly, it hurts much worse.
+The muscles in the fingers seize up and hurt to the point that they are unusable.
+Yet if you straighten them out quickly, it hurts much worse.
 As energy begins to flow back into the fingers, they relax and stop hurting.
-Now imagine this happening to all the muscles in your body, but randomly in some, and constantly in others.
+Now imagine this happening to all the muscles in your body.
 That’s painful!

 Symptoms of Fibromyalgia